-Affirmative action divided Asian Americans and other People Of Color.
+Affirmative action divided Asian Americans and other people of color.
 Here's how

 "There's a lot of room for improvement in this process.
 But none of that is accomplished through the flat removal of race in educational settings."

-Chen even agrees that some Asian American students may be loosing spots to less qualified students.
+Chen even agrees that some Asian American students may be losing spots to less qualified students.
 But she says, those students are white.

 A 2019 study found almost half—43%—of white students who got into Harvard did so because they have legacy connections, their parents have donated large sums of money, or they are student athletes — often, as seen in the Varsity Blues scandal — in very specific and expensive sports.
 (Sports like sailing or tennis, not necessarily the kind offered at your local public school).